Ukraine Engagement

 Rapid Expert Support for Culture and Media Policy in Ukraine

-Ukrainian culture needs a new strategy.
-This task has been taken on by the RES-POL project, which is working on corresponding analyses, policies and strategic papers with the support of the EU and in close cooperation with the Ukrainian Ministry of Culture.
-Our partner Alona Karavai, head of the NGO Insha Osvita, is involved in this process as an expert.
+Ukrainian culture needs a new strategic approach.
+This challenge is being addressed by the RES-POL project, which develops relevant analyses, policies, and strategic papers with support from the EU and in close cooperation with the Ukrainian Ministry of Culture.
+Our partner, Alona Karavai, head of the NGO Insha Osvita, is actively involved in this process as an expert.

 We, as the Robert Bosch Stiftung, fund the translation of selected reports into English.